-In recent years, Citi has made significant investments in system architecture and data quality to support enterprise-wide decision-making and reporting needs.
+Citi has made significant investments in system architecture and data quality to support enterprise-wide decision-making and reporting needs.
 This includes the implementation of standards-based data architecture and strategic platforms supporting firm-wide Finance, Risk, and Compliance processes.
-Citi believes that these investments have substantially improved the firm's material MIS as evidenced by strengthened business planning, monitoring, reporting, and analytics capabilities.
+Since the 2019 submission, Citi has continued to make investments in its MIS platforms.
+Citi believes that these investments have continued to enhance the firm's material MIS as evidenced by strengthened business planning, monitoring, reporting, and analytics capabilities.
 In addition to supporting management's day-to-day needs, Citi has utilized its improved MIS platforms to support the information needs associated with Resolution planning.